 The Little League® Child Protection Program seeks to educate children and volunteers in ways to prevent child abusers from becoming involved in the local league.
 Part of that education has been to assist local Little League volunteers in finding effective and inexpensive ways to conduct background checks.
 Little League regulations now say, “No local league shall permit any person to participate in any manner whose background check reveals a conviction, guilty plea, no contest pleas, or admission to any crime involving or against a minor or minors.
 In addition, if an individual is listed on either of the U.S. Center for SafeSport’s Centralized Disciplinary Database or the Little League International Ineligible/Suspended List, they are not permitted to participate.”
 (Reg.
 1 [c] 9.).

 Local Little League programs are required to conduct an annual volunteer application process, which includes background checks of all Managers, Coaches, Board of Directors, and any persons, volunteers or hired workers who provide regular services to the league and/or has repetitive access to, or contact with, players or teams.
 (Reg.
 1[b], Reg 1[c]9.).
-Starting in 2024, this also includes the requirement for each volunteer to complete the Abuse Awareness Training for Adults, which is offered free through USA Baseball.
+With the requirement of all volunteers to complete Abuse Awareness training each year, we are proud to announce the launch of the new Little League Abuse Awareness Course, now available for all volunteers to complete at LittleLeague.org/AbuseAwareness.

 What Can Parents Do?

-Parents of little leaguers should be aware of the practices that Little League is taking to protect their children.
+Parents of Little Leaguers should be aware of the practices that Little League is taking to protect their children.
 The Child Protection Program has been updated in 2021 to reflect all type of child abuses, not just sexual abuse.
 According to statistics compiled by American SPCC, there are 7.8 million child abuse reports, but only 3.3 million children received prevention and post-response services.

 Most children have been warned about the dangers of talking to strangers.
 But for many children, child abuse is committed by someone they know.
 The truth is, child abusers can come from every background, every occupation, every race, and every level of education.
 They may be married, and they may have children of their own.
 It is dangerous to believe that the only threat is the stranger in a long raincoat lurking behind a tree.